-6.12 Tenancy Changes including urgent 'priority' moves.
+6.12 Tenancy Changes including urgent 'priority' moves

-a) If a Twenty11 tenant requires urgent re-housing due to exceptional circumstances, we may consider a management transfer 'priority move' request.

-This would be if there is a serious risk of physical or mental harm, the property is unsuitable for their needs due to their circumstances (such as safeguarding risks), and/or there are other exceptional reasons at our discretion.
-We may also work with local partners to help a priority move if the tenant needs to move out of area and can find more suitable housing.

-- b) Each case will be considered by the HALP (Housing, Adaptations and Lettings Panel) on its individual merits and will take into account the severity of risk as well as what other options may be open to the household. - c) For a summary of other tenancy changes, please see Appendix 2, which covers name changes, mutual exchanges, sole/joint tenancies, and survivorship. - d) Twenty11 tenants will not be able to affect a tenancy change if they have rent arrears.
+- a) If a Twenty11 tenant requires urgent re-housing due to exceptional circumstances, we may consider a management transfer 'priority move' request.
+This would be if there is a serious risk of physical or mental harm, the property is unsuitable for their needs due to their circumstances (such as safeguarding risks), and/or there are other exceptional reasons at our discretion. - b) Each case will be considered by the HALP (Housing, Adaptations and Lettings Panel) on its individual merits and will take into account the severity of risk as well as what other options may be open to the household. - c) For a summary of other tenancy changes, please see Appendix 2, which covers name changes, mutual exchanges, sole/joint tenancies and survivorship. - d) Twenty11 tenants will not be able to affect a tenancy change if they have rent arrears.
 If there are very exceptional circumstances, such as an assignment through the courts, then we will manage this in line with the court order requirements.